3. Is ESG A Good Investment?

 Studies of ESG companies, and of investment strategies that focus on them, consistently show that they hold their value better during difficult times.
 Generally speaking, people are just more confident that sustainable companies will survive when times are tough, and recover faster when conditions improve.

-But over time, sustainable companies set themselves up for success by identifying things that have lasting value.
+Sustainable companies set themselves – and their investors – up for success by identifying things that have lasting value.
 And they win lasting fans.
 Isn’t that what you’re investing for – long-term financial security?
 This is exactly what investors need: companies trying to create durable value that will support you into retirement, the Golden Years, and beyond.

 And isn’t it great knowing your dollars have the potential to determine a better tomorrow?
 You can put your money where your values are.